-Cost of services and product development was \$1.7 billion in 2022, an increase of \$249.7 million compared to 2021, or 17% on a reported basis and 21% excluding the foreign currency impact.
-The increase in Cost of services and product development was primarily due to: (i) increased compensation costs as a result of higher headcount, (ii) increased conference related expenses, due to the return to in-person destination conferences and (iii) increased research program expenses.
-Cost of services and product development as a percent of revenues was 31% for both 2022 and 2021, respectively.
+Cost of services and product development was \$1.9 billion in 2023, an increase of \$209.5 million compared to 2022, or 12% on both a reported basis and excluding the foreign currency impact.
+The increase in Cost of services and product development was primarily due to increased compensation costs as a result of higher headcount, as well as increased conference related expenses, due to the return to in-person destination conferences, partially offset by decreased research program expenses.
+Cost of services and product development as a percent of revenues was 32% and 31% for 2023 and 2022, respectively.

-Selling, general and administrative ("SG&A") expense was \$2.5 billion in 2022, an increase of \$325.3 million compared to 2021, or 15% on a reported basis and 19% excluding the foreign currency impact.
-The increase in SG&A during the year ended December 31, 2022, as compared to the prior fiscal year, was primarily due to higher personnel costs in the current year, including higher salary expense due to increased headcount, as well as higher commission expense, following strong contract value growth in 2021, which is amortized as the related revenue is recognized.
+Selling, general and administrative ("SG&A") expense was \$2.7 billion in 2023, an increase of \$220.6 million compared to 2022, or 9% on both a reported basis and excluding the foreign currency impact.
+The increase in SG&A during the year ended December 31, 2023, as compared to the prior fiscal year, was primarily due to higher personnel costs in the current year, including higher salary expense due to increased headcount.
 These increases were partially offset by a reduction in facilities expense, related to a reduction of our real estate footprint.
 We expect to continue to evaluate our real estate footprint globally.
 If we determine there is any additional excess property, there is no assurance that we will be able to sublease any such excess properties or that we will not incur costs in connection with such exit activities, which may be material.
-During 2022, we incurred charges associated with the impairment of right-of-use assets and other long-lived assets, related to certain office locations we no longer intend to use, of \$54.0 million, compared to \$49.5 million in 2021.
-The year ended December 31, 2021 also included expenses related to cancelled conferences.
+During 2023, we incurred charges associated with the impairment of right-of-use assets and other long-lived assets, related to certain office locations we no longer intend to use, of \$20.4 million, compared to \$54.0 million in 2022.

-The number of quota-bearing sales associates in Global Technology Sales increased by 18% to 3,630 and in Global Business Sales increased by 22% to 1,144, compared to December 31, 2021.
-On a combined basis, the total number of quota-bearing sales associates increased by 19% when compared to December 31, 2021.
-SG&A expense as a percent of revenues was 45% and 46% during 2022 and 2021, respectively.
+The number of quota-bearing sales associates in Global Technology Sales increased slightly to 3,641 and in Global Business Sales increased by 8% to 1,188, compared to December 31, 2022.
+On a combined basis, the total number of quota-bearing sales associates increased by 2% when compared to December 31, 2022.
+SG&A expense as a percent of revenues was 46% and 45% during 2023 and 2022, respectively.

-Depreciation decreased by 9% during 2022 compared to 2021.
-The decrease for the year ended December 31, 2022 was primarily due to a reduction in leasehold improvements depreciation as a result of the impairment losses recorded in the fourth quarter of 2021 and the year ended December 31, 2022.
+Depreciation increased by 6% during 2023 compared to 2022.
+The increase for the year ended December 31, 2023 was primarily due to increased computer equipment and software additions in 2022 and 2023, partially offset by a reduction in leasehold improvements depreciation as a result of the impairment losses recorded during 2022 and 2023.

-Amortization of intangibles decreased by 10% during 2022 compared to 2021 due to certain intangible assets that became fully amortized in 2021.
+Amortization of intangibles decreased by 6% during 2023 compared to 2022 primarily due to intangible assets divested as part of the sale of our TalentNeuron business.

-Acquisition and integration charges increased by \$3.0 million during the year ended December 31, 2022, compared to the same period in 2021.
-The increase is primarily due to expenses related to the pending divestiture of our TalentNeuron business.
+Acquisition and integration charges increased by \$0.5 million during the year ended December 31, 2023, compared to the same period in 2022.